-- Pupils of eyes extremely big (dilated) or extremely small (pinpoint); nystagmus (rapid eye motion) might be a sign of PCP abuse
+- Pupils are extremely big (dilated) or extremely small (pinpoint)

-- Loss of appetite (occurs with amphetamine, methamphetamine, cocaine use)
+- Loss of appetite (occurs with amphetamine, methamphetamine, or cocaine use)

 - Increased appetite (with marijuana use)

-- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroine, codeine; or may occur when coming down off stimulant drugs)
+- Sluggishness, listlessness, or constant sleeping (from using opiate drugs, such as heroin or codeine, or when coming down off stimulant drugs)

-- Hyperactivity (as seen with "uppers" such as cocaine, methamphetamine)
+- Hyperactivity (as seen with uppers such as cocaine and methamphetamine)

-- Poor school performance and increased school absenteeism
+- Poor grades in school and missing more school days

 - Change in group of friends